kadmuffin/develbox/README.md

 ## Contributing

 If you wish to contribute to this small repo, you are welcome to submit your pull request.
-Take into account that I'm a total noob at this, so explanations and patience is very appreciated!
+Take into account that I'm a total noob at this, so explanations and patience are appreciated!

 ## License